-Our independent auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, who have issued a report of independent registered public accounting firm dated February 22, 2022 in respect of our consolidated financial statements as at December 31, 2021 and 2020 and for each of the years ended December 31, 2021 and 2020, and our internal control over financial reporting as at December 31, 2021.
-PricewaterhouseCoopers LLP has advised us that they are independent with respect to B2Gold in accordance with the Chartered Professional Accountants of British Columbia Code of Professional Conduct and the rules of the Public Company Accounting Oversight Board.
+Our independent registered public accounting firm is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who has issued a Report of Independent Registered Public Accounting Firm dated February 22, 2023 in respect of our consolidated financial statements as at December 31, 2022 and December 31, 2021 and for each of the years then ended and on the effectiveness of internal control over financial reporting as at December 31, 2022.
+PricewaterhouseCoopers LLP has advised that they are independent with respect to the Company within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct and the rules of the SEC and the Public Company Accounting Oversight Board on auditor independence.